dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

 ====================

-If required by your organization, whitelist the following static IP addresses for the North America -- West region and the other regions you are using to allow outbound connections to the Leap service and Solver API (:term:`SAPI`):
+If required by your organization, whitelist the following static IP addresses for the North America--West region to allow outbound connections to the Leap service and Solver API (:term:`SAPI`) plus any other regions you are using:

 .. table:: Static IP Addresses for Outbound Connections.
     :widths: 2 2 1